AnticOwl/anticowl.github.io/_posts/2025-09-08-Motion-Blur-Shots.md

 * When the game is running in slow motion, press the assigned key for your second slow motion.
 * When you are done taking your shot, press the second key to get back to the first slow motion (in game one).

 In a lot of cases, and depending on the resolution and hardware, you will be able to reach 1K+ Fps.
+This will allow you to get even smoother shots.

 Example here for WATCH_DOGS at 4K.
 <div style="width:65%; margin: auto;">
 <img src="https://github.com/user-attachments/assets/991875bf-9b02-49cc-aa14-353a9cdffb62" alt="UUU v3 GUI" style="box-shadow: 3px 3px 3px gray;">